 Named by its founders in the 16th century, which means “fair winds”, energetic Buenos Aires is the second-most visited city of Latin America (Mexico City being the first), and also boasts being the most visited city in South America.

 Be warned, with an immediate population of almost 3 million but much more in its surrounds, this is a very busy city.

 I recommend 4 to 5 days for a taste of this massive vibrant city and then you’ll be ready to move on to the more spectacular scenery Argentina offers.

 I guess Buenos Aires serves a purpose and is great as a stop-off point to other amazing areas within the country.

 I hear BA also has a great nightlife, which starts around 1am – head to Palermo for some fun and much food!

-This city also has excellent attractions such as Tango demos (brilliant freebie on a Sunday at San Telmo Fair), the Recoleta Cemetery, historical sites, museums, and lots of great steak on which to feast (unless you’re a vegetarian)!
+This city also offers excellent attractions such as Tango demos – brilliant freebie on a Sunday at San Telmo Fair – the Recoleta Cemetery, historical sites, museums, and lots of great steak on which to feast, unless you’re a vegetarian.

 Tango and Spanish lessons are quite expensive here so if you’re on a budget, doubt you’ll partake in either.

 Instead, download Coffee Break Spanish, which are Podcasts with Mark and Cara – both will have you on your merry way to speaking fluent Spanish in no time (yeah right).
 All jokes aside, this is a great way to learn the language, especially filling in the long hours of a bus journey here…and there are many many long bus journeys.